BitcoinDeveloperNetwork/tutorials/How-to-setup-a-bitcoin-node-on-Synology-NAS/index.md

-#  Setting up a Bitcoin node on Synology NAS
+#  Running up a Bitcoin node on Synology NAS

 ## Introduction